seungsoo-lee/DELTA/README.md

 ## Prerequisites
 In order to build and run DELTA the following are required:
-+ A agent manager based on Ubuntu 14.04 LTS 64 bit
++ An agent manager based on Ubuntu 14.04 LTS 64 bit
  + Ant build system
  + Maven build system
  + Vagrant system